paol-imi/muuri-react/README.md

   ])

   // Just add and remove items in the children
-  // without using the muuri method .add & .remove const add = (id) => setItems(items.concat({ id }))
+  // without using the muuri method .add() & .remove() const add = (id) => setItems(items.concat({ id }))
   const remove = (id) => setItems(items.filter(item => item.id !== id))

+  // Generate the items on each render,
+  // The component will find out the added/removed items and will
+  // take care to add/remove them from the muuri instance
+  // (The use of the key prop is critical) const children = items.map(item => <Item key={item.id}></Item>)

   // Pass the filter and the sort props.
   // The component will call the .filter() and .sort() method